CiroLee/go-lorem/README.md

 # go-lorem
-> A pure function library of Golang for generating mock data
+> A golang library for generating mock data

 **note**: Not stable,still in rapid development
 ## install